EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/exploration.md

 ![A vibrotruck acquiring data in a seismic survey](/exploration_pictures/IMG_20220906_120542.jpg)
 <div class="alert alert-block alert-info">
 <b>By the way:</b> One of our researchers is working on this topic.
-Hagen Söding is is using high resolution seismic techniques to find and monitor CO_2, that has been stored in the underground.
-[Learn more about his work](https://easygo-itn.eu/hagen-soding/)
+Hagen Söding is is using high resolution seismic techniques to find and monitor CO_2, that has been stored in the underground. <a href="https://easygo-itn.eu/hagen-soding/">Learn more about his work</a>.
 </div>

  #### Multi-physics